 The Company's independent accountants provided to the Audit Committee the written disclosures required by Independence Standards Board Standard No. 1, Independence Discussions with Audit Committees, and the Committee discussed with the independent accountants their independence.
-The Audit Committee concluded that E&Y's provision of non-audit services, as described in Item 14 of this Form 10-K/A, to the Company and its affiliates is compatible with E&Y's independence.
+The Audit Committee concluded that E&Y's provision of non-audit services, as described in the following section of this proxy statement, to the Company and its affiliates is compatible with E&Y's independence.